filamentphp/filament/packages/panels/docs/09-configuration.md

 ## Unsaved changes alerts

 You may alert users if they attempt to navigate away from a page without saving their changes.
-This is applied on [Create](resources/creating-records) and [Edit](resources/editing-records) pages of a resource, as well as any open action modals that have forms.
+This is applied on [Create](resources/creating-records) and [Edit](resources/editing-records) pages of a resource, as well as any open action modals.
 To enable this feature, you can use the `unsavedChangesAlerts()` method:

 ```php
 use Filament\Panel;